wp-plugins/nextgen-facebook/readme.txt

 = Pro Version =

 The *Free* version is a complete, stable, well supported and feature rich plugin.
-The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) offers enhanced customization features for *each individual Post and Page*.
-You can also enable a file cache for social images and JavaScripts to improve the page load times.
-And if you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.
+The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) also offers enhanced customization features for *each individual Post and Page*.
+You can enable a file cache for social images and JavaScripts (to further improve the page load times), and if you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.

-Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph settings page, receive an email with your unique Transaction ID, enter the Transaction ID on the Advanced settings page, and update the plugin from within WordPress (like a regular plugin update).
+Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph settings page, purchase the plugin through Paypal, then receive an email with your unique Transaction ID, and update the plugin from within WordPress (like a regular plugin update).

 == Installation ==